Cboennec/Microgrid_Genesys/docs/src/Examples.md

 This page provides example code snippets on how to use the main functionalities of our Julia package for modeling, optimizing and simulating microgrids.
 This package is designed to make it easy for users to design and analyze microgrid systems.
 The examples provided in this document cover the following key features:

-- Generating data scenarios for simulation
+- Generating data scenarios for optimization and simulation
+- Building the microgrid achitecture
 - Optimizing and simulating the microgrid
 - Extracting metrics and figures